haggen/sqlment/README.md

   .toQuery(); //=> ["select posts.*, authors.name as author from posts join authors on posts.author_id = authors.id"];
 ```

-Doesn't matter which order calls are made:
+The order in which calls are made doesn't matter:

 ```js
 from`posts`.limit(10).select`*`
   .toQuery(); //=> ["select * from posts limit ?", 10]
 ```

-Except for clauses that lack precedence information, like `sql`:
+Except for clauses that lack precedence information, such as `sql`:

 ```js
 // Bad idea, it won't work: